tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 There is also a good correlation between undue page bloat and high domains connected count.

-Example, a web page on <http://www.ibtimes.com/>, which could be read all fine in all cases:
+Example, a web page on <http://www.ibtimes.com/> (which could be read all fine in all cases by the way):

  µBlock's mode | turned off | default settings | [default-deny](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering)
 --- | --- | --- | ---